Ojemann, Linda Moretti Regional Epilepsy Center, Harborview Medical Center, University of Washington, Seattle, Washington.

-Conditions in which there are recurrent seizures.
-Such conditions are also known as epilepsy; the isolated occurrence of a seizure, however, is not designated as epilepsy.
+Neurological conditions in which there are recurrent seizures.
+Seizure disorders result from periodic disturbances to the electrical (nerve cell) activity of the brain, leading to temporary and uncontrolled brain dysfunction.
+Seizure conditions are often known as epileptic seizures (epilepsy); however, the isolated occurrence of a seizure is not designated as epilepsy.
 A seizure (ictus) is an event in which there is a sudden alteration in function of nerve cells, most commonly involving excessive electrical activity of the cells.
 This sudden change in nerve cell function is usually relatively brief, lasting seconds to minutes.
 Soon after a seizure, the brain may function quite normally.
-The manifestation of a seizure varies depending on which area of the brain is involved.
-See also: Brain; Nervous system (vertebrate)
+The manifestation of a seizure is variable, depending on which area of the brain is involved (Fig. 1).
+See also: Brain; Epilepsy; Nerve; Nervous system (vertebrate); Nervous system disorders; Neurobiology

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.